fallenhitokiri/leeroyci/Readme.md

 In your repository setup a webhook pointing to `http://yourhost:8082/callback/github/superdupersecret`.
 Content type should be `application/json` and as events select `Push` and `Pull Request`.

 You can obtain a personal access token under the `Applications` menu in your settings.
-Permissions to access you repositories is enough.
+Permissions to access your repositories is enough.

 We use the most basic configuration for now